-On July 15, 1975, Jackson was stunned by the brutal murder of a man whose cultural contributions to the community still reverberate in the city.
+On July 15, 1975, Jackson was stunned by the brutal murder of a man whose cultural contributions to the city still reverberate.

 In addition to his position at the Jackson Daily News, through his work as actor, director, and set designer for the local theaters as well as his contributions to the New York Times, Hains helped high schools and colleges in the area with their productions.
 In 1958 he received the National Pop Wagner Award for work with young people, and in 1970 the Mississippi Authority for Educational Television presented him with its Distinguished Public Service Award.

-Hains was murdered in his home in Jackson.
+Hains was savagely beaten to death with a crowbar by a drifter from Indiana who had come to work in a blood bank near the offices of The Jackson Daily News and The Clarion Ledger.
 Two weeks later, this memorial written by his close friend Eudora Welty appeared in the combined Sunday Clarion-Ledger and Jackson Daily News (27 July 1975):

 For all his years with us, Frank Hains wrote on the arts with perception and clarity, with wit and force of mind.
 And that mind was first-rate — informed, uncommonly quick and sensitive, keenly responsive.
 But Frank did more than write well on the arts.
 He cared.
 And he worked, worked, worked for their furtherance in this city and state.
 He was a doer and a maker and a giver.
 Talented and versatile to a rare degree, he lived with the arts, in their thick.